 Scope

-The Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) coordinates activities related to accessibility and human factors in order to avoid duplication of work, and to ensure that the needs of persons with disabilities and persons with specific needs are taken into account, in accordance with PP Resolution 175 (Rev. Busan, 2014) of ITU Plenipotentiary Conference and Resolution 70 (Rev. Hammamet, 2016) of World Telecommunication Standardization Assembly (WTSA).
+The Joint Coordination Activity on Accessibility and Human Factors (JCA-AHF) coordinates activities related to accessibility and human factors in order to avoid duplication of work, and to ensure that the needs of persons with disabilities and persons with specific needs are taken into account, in accordance with PP Resolution 175 (Rev. Bucharest, 2022) of ITU Plenipotentiary Conference and Resolution 70 (Rev. New Delhi, 2024) of World Telecommunication Standardization Assembly (WTSA).

 The JCA-AHF work includes: